Never say ‘no’ to adventures. Always say ‘yes,’ otherwise you’ll lead a very dull life. ~Colonel Pott (Chitty Chitty Bang Bang)

 Like Jules Verne, Fleming finally became a stockbroker to make ends meet.

 He made enough money to live like a playboy.
 He threw parties with beautiful women and high-stakes card games.
 He collected first editions and surrealist art.
-He might have become a complete wastrel if it weren’t for the war.
+He might have become a complete wastrel if it weren’t for World War II.

-In 1939, while still a stockbroker, Fleming took an odd freelance gig for The Times to report on a Soviet Union trade mission.
-However, he was probably spying for the Foreign Office, where he had friends and informants from his journalism days.
+In 1939, while still a stockbroker, Fleming took an unusual freelance assignment for The Times to report on a Soviet Union trade mission.
+He probably went there as a secret agent for the Foreign Office, where he had friends and informants from his journalism days.

-From there, Fleming became personal assistant to the Director of Naval Intelligence (DNI), Admiral John Godfrey.
+Fleming then became personal assistant to the Director of Naval Intelligence (DNI), Admiral John Godfrey.
 His imagination, intelligence and charisma won him several important assignments during World War II.

 In 1941 and 1942, Fleming visited Washington DC to help coordinate British/American intelligence operations.
 In fact, he wrote a memorandum detailing how to set up the CIA.
 He also spearheaded Operation Golden Eye, a plan to defend Gibraltar should the Germans attempt to invade through Spain.

 Like every intelligence officer, however, Fleming had signed the Official Secrets Act.
-We can only guess what he did by reading into the Bond books.
+We can only guess at his accomplishments by reading between the lines in the Bond books.

 But there’s no doubt Fleming excelled at his job.
 His boss, Admiral Godfrey, said: “Ian should have been DNI and I his naval adviser.”